 Any SMM strategy should evaluate the different social media platforms available.
-Instagram is primarily visual and image-based, Twitter is text-based with the ability to add images, and video underneath your commentary and Facebook is a commingling of all three.
+Instagram is primarily visual and image-based, Twitter is text-based to add images and video underneath your commentary, and Facebook is a commingling of all three.

-Just like search engine marketing there are organic and paid for ways to reach your target market.
-In the beginning, you'll want to use the organic (free) route because that will allow you to make mistakes without having to pay for them!
-Paid for adverts give you more control over your target demographic.
+In the beginning, you'll want to use the organic (free) route for your social media campaign because that will allow you to make mistakes without having to pay for them!
+Paid for social adverts give you more control over your target demographic.

-With the lack of any clearly defined conversion measurement tools, calculating your return on investment from any social media activity is a mystical practice, but no more so than that say, of billboard advertising or even TV advertising.
+With the lack of any clearly defined conversion measurement tools, calculating your return on investment from any social media campaign activity is a mystical practice, but no more so than that, say, of billboard advertising or even TV advertising.

 From the outset, you need goals to achieve.
-Even if these are hard to quantify, without goals, there can be no target for which to aim.
+Even if these are hard to quantify, there can be no target to aim for without goals.

 Provide customer support

 The obvious starting point for anyone new to social media marketing is to use that old fallback: competitor research.
-Discover what your peers are doing to drive interaction and user engagement and then copy them.
-Copying is an underused tactic in my book but, my reproduction is different from your copying.
+Discover what your peers are doing to drive interaction and user engagement and copy them.
+Stealing ideas is an underused tactic in my book, but my reproduction differs from your blatant copying.

-Copying means using the same tactics as your competitors but improving on the message, making better images and writing superior copy.
+Great copying means using the same tactics as your competitors but improving the message, making better images and writing better website copy.
 People who shamelessly copy and paste their way through life deserve all the karma coming their way.
-If you can't be original then at least be authentic.
+If you can't be original, then at least be authentic.